-Figure 3.1e: Elk Valley Rural, Rate of Participation (%) by Age & Sex, 2016
+Figure 3.1e: Columbia Valley Rural, Rate of Participation (%) by Age & Sex, 2016

 While women tend to spend more time on unpaid work than men, they are less likely to participate in the labour market and, when they do, they are more likely to be employed on a part-time basis.2 Based on data from the 2016 Census, 61.0% of Canadian women participated in the labour market, compared with 69.6% of men.
-This difference exists also in Elk Valley Rural, but of greater magnitude.
-About 63.9% of women participated in the labour force, versus 78.9% of men.
+This difference exists also in Columbia Valley Rural, though of lesser magnitude.
+About 61.9% of women participated in the labour force, versus 62.3% of men.